JupiterOne/node-bunyan-category/README.md

 But remember: no log is always the _most_ performant!

-CategoryLogger supports a `categoryConfigStore` option which you can use to control the config of all loggers created for your application from a central location.
-The object passed as the config store must provide a `getConfig` method.
+CategoryLogger supports a `configProvider` option which you can use to control the config of all loggers created for your application from a central location.
+The object passed as the config provider must provide a `getConfig` method.

 ```
-const configStore = {
+const configProvider = {
   config: {
     Foo: "warn",
   },